Esther Lederberg: The Invisible Scientist Researching The Unseen

 Prefer to listen over reading?
 Check out our podcast on Esther Lederberg.

-Esther Lederberg is often regarded as one of the greatest female American microbiologist.
-She not only pioneered the field of microbial genetics (before DNA was even discovered!), she also discovered 2 vital pieces of information that laid the groundwork for bacterial genetics!
+Esther Lederberg is often regarded as one of the greatest female American microbiologists.
+She not only pioneered the field of microbial genetics (before DNA was even discovered!), she also discovered 2 vital pieces of information that laid the groundwork for bacterial genetics ultimately changing microbiology and immunology forever!
 So why haven’t you heard of her?
 Probably because she was a humble girl married, for the majority of her career, to her male collaborator who took her for granted too many times.

 The Life of Esther Lederberg

 Esther Lederberg was born on December 18, 1922, a product of David Zimmer and Pauline Geller Zimmer who were immigrants from the Austro-Hungarian Empire.
-They settled in the Bronx, New York where David found work in textiles (keep this in mind as it will become important later on in our story).
+They settled in the Bronx, New York in the United States, where David found work in textiles (keep this in mind as it will become important later on in our story).

 Her early years were during the roaring ‘20s; Babe Ruth was hitting home runs for the Yankees, the speakeasies were in full swing and Charleston was all the rage.
 Esther would be too young to ever become a flapper and, instead, spent the majority of her childhood living through the Great Depression.
 Even from an early age, Esther was always challenging herself in different ways like learning Hebrew from her grandfather in the Bronx, New York.